Matthew Gasda

-Matthew Gasda, b.1989 in Bethlehem, Pennsylvania, is an American playwright, author and essayist who lives in New York City.
+Matthew Gasda (born 1989) is an American playwright, author and essayist.

+Biography

+Gasda was born in Bethlehem, Pennsylvania.
 He graduated from Syracuse University, where he studied philosophy.
 His works are known for their exploration of contemporary themes, often staged in intimate Off-Off-Broadway settings.
-He has been featured in the New York Times and New York Magazine.
-He is the founder and director of The Brooklyn Center for Theater Research.
+He has been featured in The New York Times and New York Magazine, and is co-founder and artistic director of The Brooklyn Center for Theater Research.

-Gasda gained prominence with his 2022 play, "Dimes Square," which explores the lives of artists and media figures in New York's Chinatown.
+Gasda gained prominence with his 2022 play Dimes Square, which explores the lives of artists and media figures in New York's Chinatown.
 The play was performed in unconventional venues like lofts and apartments, contributing to its underground appeal.